Esophageal rupture: Signs and symptoms

 The classic history of esophageal rupture is one of severe retching and vomiting followed by excruciating retrosternal chest and upper abdominal pain.
 Odynophagia, tachypnea, dyspnea, cyanosis, fever, and shock develop rapidly thereafter.

 Physical examination is usually not helpful, particularly early in the course.
-Subcutaneous emphysema (crepitation) is an important diagnostic finding but is not very sensitive, being present in only 9 of 34 patients (27 percent) in one series.
-A pleural effusion may be detected.
+Subcutaneous emphysema is an important diagnostic finding but is not very sensitive, being present in only 9 of 34 patients (27 percent) in one series.
+A pleural effusion may also be detected.

 Mackler's triad includes chest pain, vomiting, and subcutaneous emphysema, and while it is a classical presentation, it is only present in 14% of people.

 Pain can occasionally radiate to the left shoulder, causing physicians to confuse an esophageal perforation with a myocardial infarction.

 It may also be audibly recognized as Hamman's sign.